turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 Run it with `ruby lib/listener.rb`

 For the moment we're hard-coding the port.
 Later we would want to be able to pass the port when we start the file.

 `ruby lib/listener.rb -p 6382`

-Run the order controller tests and the user controller tests in the primary app.
-You should see the messages in the output from your listener.
+Run the order controller tests and the user controller tests in the *primary app*.
+You should see the Redis messages in the output from your listener.

-#### Sending the emails
+### Listener Sends Emails

-Update `lib/listener.rb`:
+In the `listener.rb`, we need to implement JSON parsing and a bit of switching depending on what kind of email is being sent:

 ```ruby
 $:.unshift File.expand_path("./../../lib", __FILE__)